maodok595-ai/Terangaschool-/replit.md

 8. **Teacher Validation Removed:** Teachers are now automatically approved upon registration - no admin validation required

+9. **Database URL Fallback:** Both db.ts and auth.ts now support RENDER_DATABASE_URL as fallback if DATABASE_URL is not set

+10. **Session Security:** SESSION_SECRET is now logged as a warning if not set in production (strongly recommended to set it)

+11. **Admin Dashboard Access:** Admins can now access the teacher dashboard and create courses/lives (isTeacher middleware allows admin role)

+12. **Scripts Cleanup:** Removed automatic session table drop from start.sh to preserve user sessions between deployments

+## Known Limitations

+### Ephemeral File Storage on Render
+**Important:** Render uses ephemeral filesystem by default.
+This means uploaded PDF files in the `/uploads` directory will be lost on each redeploy or restart.

+**Solutions:**
+1. **Render Disk (Recommended):** Attach a Render Disk volume mounted at `./uploads` for persistent storage
+2. **External Storage:** Migrate to S3, Cloudinary, or another object storage service and store public URLs
+3. **Database Storage:** For smaller files, consider storing files as base64 in the database (not recommended for large PDFs)

+To attach a Render Disk:
+1. Go to your Render Dashboard
+2. Select your web service
+3. Go to "Disks" tab
+4. Add a new disk mounted at `/uploads`

 ## Render Deployment Troubleshooting

 ### If the app doesn't work on Render: